 You are encouraged to bring your own USB flash drives or portable hard drives to use with the lab workstations.
 We cannot, however, support hardware that requires the installation of additional drivers or software.

-Once you are connected to the network, you can print to any lab printer from your laptop.
-See the guide to Printing from Your Personal Computer for details.
+Once you are connected to the network, you can print to any lab or kiosk printer from your laptop or mobile device.
+See our Print From Anywhere guide for details.

 Our computer labs are shared spaces.
 As such, certain rules need to be followed to keep a clean, functional, and consistent work environment for you and your colleagues at Emerson.
 To use our computer labs, we ask that you abide by the following:

 - As a member of the Emerson community, you are expected to abide by the college’s Electronic Resources Acceptable Use Policy and Copyright Policy.